Île de la Cité: Quai de l'Horloge and the Palace of Justice

 The old royal palace lay along the Quai de l'Horloge, on the northeast side of the island.
 With the departure of the kings of France to the Louvre and then to Versailles, the palace gradually was transformed into the judicial centre of the Kingdom, containing the courts, administrative offices and a prison.

 The Quai de l'Horloge takes its name from the clock in the tower on the northeastern corner of the palace.
 The tower was built between 1350 and 1353 as a watchtower.
 When it was constructed, it was directly on the Seine.
 The stone walls of the Quai de l'Horloge, built beginning in 1611, created space for a road.
 The first clock was ordered by Charles V, and faced the interior of the palace.
 In 1418 it was given an outside face, toward the city, and became the first municipal clock of Paris.
 In the 16th century, Henry III had the clock redecorated with sculpture by the French Renaissance sculptor Germain Pilon.
-The tower was originally topped by a silver bell, rung only to announce he death of the king or the birth of his heir.
+The tower was originally topped by a silver bell, rung only to announce the death of the king or the birth of his heir.
 It was also rung on 24 August 1572, at the beginning of the St. Bartholomew's Day Massacre, to signal the beginning of the attack on the Protestants of Paris.
 The original bell was melted down during the French Revolution, but was replaced in 1848.
 The gilding of the clock was restored in 2012.

 During the French Revolution, the attic on the top floor between the Silver Tower and Bonbec Tower was the home of Antoine Quentin Fouquier-Tinville, the chief prosecutor of the Revolutionary Tribunal.
 He lived there with his wife and twins while conducting the trials in the lower courtroom which sent more than two thousand prisoners to the guillotine.

 Most of the facade along the Seine on the Quai de l'Horloge was rebuilt in the Neo-Gothic style in the 19th century.
 The exceptions are the three towers that follow the tower of the Horloge, which date to about 1300, in the reign of Philip IV.
 The Tower of Caesar and the Silver Tower flank the gateway.
 The Tower of Caesar was built on a Gallo-Roman foundation, while the Silver Tower served as the royal treasury.
 The third and oldest tower - the only one with tooth-like crenellations around the top - is the Tower Bonbec.
 It was built by Louis IX, at the same time as the Sainte-Chapelle.
 Beginning in the 15th century it contained the torture chamber of the palace.
 For this reason its name was reputed to come from the expression "Bon Bec", or "To quickly untie the tongue".